sqlity-net/dataplatform-devops-exercises/README.md

    ![image](https://user-images.githubusercontent.com/298017/113214175-12c27800-9247-11eb-8e73-033dd612c2ec.png)

 4) This allows you to pick the merge method.
-Depending on the amount of changes applied to either repository you'll make youre choice here.
-Usually, you'll want to "squash and merge", but which one is the right way to go is dependent on the situation and beyond what we can cover here.
+Depending on the number of changes applied to either repository you'll make your choice here.
+Usually you'll want to "squash and merge", but which one is the right way to go is dependent on the situation and beyond what we can cover here.
 For the purpose of this class, you can use the default "merge commit":
    ![image](https://user-images.githubusercontent.com/298017/113214610-b9a71400-9247-11eb-81e5-061a5805a0f7.png)